 All telephone companies have the duty to negotiate in good faith the terms and conditions of their agreements.
 The commission will presume that a party who refuses to provide information about its costs or other relevant information upon request of the other party has not negotiated in good faith provided that, where appropriate, the other party agrees to execute a reasonable confidentiality agreement.
 This presumption of failure to negotiate in good faith is rebuttable.
 The commission will resolve disputes concerning the furnishing of information when raised by a party to the negotiation and may impose sanctions where appropriate.

 (1) Mediation is a voluntary alternative dispute resolution process in which a neutral third party assists the parties in reaching their own settlement.
 At any point during the negotiation, any party or both parties to the negotiation may ask the commission to mediate any differences arising during the course of the negotiation.

-(2) To request mediation, a party to the negotiation shall notify in writing the chief of the telecommunications section of the commission's legal department and the chief of the telecommunications division of the utilities department of the commission.
+(2) To request mediation, a party to the negotiation shall notify in writing the chief of the telecommunications section of the commission's legal department and the chief of the telecommunications and technology division of the rates and analysis department of the commission.
 A copy of the mediation request should be simultaneously served on the other party in the dispute.
 The request shall include the following information:

 (a) The name, address, telephone number, e-mail, and fax number of the party to the negotiation making the request.

 (b) The name, address, telephone number, e-mail, and fax number of the other party to the negotiation.